Stop Being Envious And Start Believing In You

-If you have the mindset that you need to impress everyone and have shiny new things and you don’t have the cash be ready to live with debts you need to pay off.
+If you have the mindset to impress everyone and have shiny new things with you buy on credit be ready to live with the debt you’ve created.

-If you don’t have that mindset as we have then you can live with an older refrigerator, a used vehicle and buying things that are essential as opposed to ‘wants’ in our lives.
+As well, if you don’t have that mindset then you can live with an older refrigerator, a used vehicle, and buying things that are essential as opposed to ‘wants’.

 This has helped us to get where we want to be today, debt-free.